efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 !!! note

-    Brew is usually smart enough to figure out that the `geomodelvisualization` formula belongs to the `atlas/geomodel` Tap.
+    Homebrew is usually smart enough to figure out that the `geomodelvisualization` formula belongs to the `atlas/geomodel` Tap.
 However, if that's not the case, or in case you have other packages with similar names on your system, you can install the GeoModel formulas by passing to `brew` their complete name; *e.g.*,

     ```
     brew install atlas/geomodel/geomodelvisualization